nemanja997/csrf/README.md

 # csrf
-CSRF demonstration and prevention
+CSRF demonstration and prevention.

-make sure you have `nodemon` installed globally to run the samples from this repo
+Make sure you have `nodemon` installed globally to run the samples from this repo

 1. Update **hosts** file with:
 ```